 ASP.NET Core Authorization – Using attributes for handlers and requirements

-Dealing with authentication and authorization in ASP.NET Core while working with modern web apps has been much better experience than it was in older versions of ASP.NET.
+Dealing with authentication and authorization in ASP.NET Core while working with modern web apps has been a much better experience than in older versions of ASP.NET.
 And it’s been further improved with v2.
-There are few quirks when you work with it enough, but the feeling overall is much better.
+There are few quirks when you work with it enough, but the overall feeling is much better.

 Besides official documentation on authorization, I highly recommend Barry Doran’s Authorization workshop.
 It is an amazing resource to get up to speed with Authorization in ASP.NET Core.
 You will learn how policies, handlers and requirements work.
 He also has a great workshop on Authentication as well.
 Barry is a Microsoft security export and he is in charge of security in .NET.
 Therefore, you can rest assured that the workshops are valid and reliable.

 On the last few projects, I have been heavily reliant on policies, handlers and requirements.
 And so far, it’s been a joy to use them to deal with authorization.
 However, I found few use cases where I felt need to make use of Requirements and Handlers via attributes on my controller actions/methods.
 I didn’t like the code in my actions getting complex and actions themselves starting to get bloated with the authorization code.

 If you share the same opinion and you have similar needs, or you are just interested in the approach, or maybe you think it’s not the best approach, read on!

 Complete and working sample is available on GitHub.